salzmanlab/Equivalent-Junctions/README.md

 # Pyhton scripts

+- getJunctionsFromGTF.py:
-- getJunctionsFromGTF.py: Determines equivalent junctions from a genome fasta file and an annotation file in the GTF format.
+   - determines equivalent junctions from a genome fasta file and an annotation file in the GTF format
    - usage:

 ```